 - Generation Xerox: The two sets of Pines twins.
-Each has one more sociable, confident twin with excellent people-reading skills and a direct approach to problem-solving; and one more reserved, analytical twin who is nevertheless powerfully, almost obsessively drawn to the weird in a way their twin struggles to understand.
+Each has one more sociable, confident twin with excellent people-reading skills and a direct approach to problem-solving; and one more reserved, the analytical twin who is nevertheless powerfully, almost obsessively drawn to the weird in a way their twin struggles to understand.
 Though each set seems to have a straightforward Foolish Sibling, Responsible Sibling, it's actually the analytic twin who's far too incautious, especially when it comes to being proved "right".
-Trope is discussed throughout the back half of season 2, but especially in "A Tale of Two Stans", where Mabel admits her fear of growing apart from Dipper the way the Stan twins have grown apart, and in "Weirdmageddon Part 3", where the Stan twins reflect on their own strained bond as compared with Mabel and Dipper's strong one.
+The trope is discussed throughout the back half of season 2, but especially in "A Tale of Two Stans", where Mabel admits her fear of growing apart from Dipper the way the Stan twins have grown apart, and in "Weirdmageddon Part 3", where the Stan twins reflect on their own strained bond as compared with Mabel and Dipper's strong one.

 - Genki Girl: Justified by Mabel Pines.
 She's an excitable ball of energy and her mouth runs a mile a minute.
-This energy doesn't come out of thin air, however, as the show has frequent references to Mabel's sugar intake and the questionable substances she consumes, such as the mysterious concoction Mabel Juice.Wendy: What is she talking about?
+This energy doesn't come out of thin air, however, as the show has frequent references to Mabel's sugar intake and the questionable substances she consumes, such as the mysterious concoction of Mabel Juice.Wendy: What is she talking about?